Questions & answers

 Often the terms ‘heritage’ and ‘character’ are used interchangeably; however they are two different things in regards to what they protect and the rules that apply under the District Plan.

-Historic heritage is identified and protected in the Wellington City District Plan through objectives, polices, and rules and includes buildings, groups of buildings, objects, places of significance to tangata whenua and Maori, as well as notable trees.
+Historic heritage is identified and protected in the District Plan through objectives, polices, and rules and includes buildings, groups of buildings, objects, places of significance to tangata whenua and Maori, as well as notable trees.

+This can include things such as topography, building age, architectural style pattern, street amenity, boundary setbacks, building height and shape, and site coverage.
+When there is consistency in these qualities and of the streetscape, character protection may be considered.
 Many of the inner suburbs are recognised for their character in which rules in the District Plan protect the demolition and alteration of pre-1930 character buildings.
 See the following Q&A ‘What are the pre-1930 character Demolition Controls?’ for more information.

 - Continue to protect existing heritage areas, buildings and trees within these suburbs, along with identifying and investigating further areas, buildings and trees that may warrant protection, and